Novactive/NovaeZSEOBundle/Resources/doc/USAGE.md

 Wait, you read 5 !

-There is a transversal abstract level based on a feature similar to the Object/Url Name Pattern.
+There is a transverse abstract level based on a feature similar to the Object/Url Name Pattern.

-At each level mentioned above, you can set a "defaut_pattern" value.
+At each level mentioned above, you can set a "default_pattern" value.

 This pattern allows you to define a fallback on optional Field, "<title|name>" means it will try to take the title Field, if it finds nothing it will try the name.
 Depending where you have set this pattern, the system will fallback to the other level